Announcing Tamiko Jones as the New Executive Director - Treasurer

 Sandy Wisdom-Martin found joy in her role as executive director-treasurer of Woman's Missionary Union of Texas and grew to love the staff.

 She was happy in her role as executive director-treasurer of Woman’s Missionary Union of Texas and loves the people with whom she works.
-Her husband, Frank, is a hospice social/p>/p>... [continue]
+Her husband, Frank, is a hospice social worker who finds deep satisfaction in his ministry.
+Her daughter, Hannah, starts her senior year of high... [continue]

 Missions Discipleship...A Life-Shaping Experience